Our mission is to develop joyful leaders empowered by academics and integrity.

-It shall be the mission of Wesley Prep to provide an educational environment in which the Christian Faith will be reflected; intellectual growth of students will be nurtured in order for them to reach their academic potential; creative processes will be developed and good character and citizenship will be taught.
-The school will strive to be inclusive, to attract and support a diverse population and to be affordable.
-We will encourage students to develop enlightened minds and compassionate spirits.
+We strive to provide an educational environment in which the Christian Faith is reflected; intellectual growth of students is nurtured in order for them to reach their academic potential; creative processes are developed and good character and citizenship are taught.
+The school endeavors to be inclusive, to attract and support a diverse population and to be affordable.
+We encourage students to develop enlightened minds and compassionate spirits.
 Essential to that goal are a number of more specific objectives.

 - Children are enthusiastic about learning.

 - The school holds high expectations and standards of excellence for students, faculty and staff.

 - A loving and caring Christian environment exists and individual personalities can develop.

 - A setting that is more supportive than competitive.